reaper47/ind-appointment-checker/README.md

 # IND Appointment Checker

 Do you spend too much time refreshing IND biometrics and/or residence sticker appointments instead of watching cat videos on TikTok?
-Have you ever wished of having someone that did this heavy work for you?
+Have you ever wished someone did this heavy work for you?

 Well, my friend, look no further because this program is exactly what you need!
 Get notified when an earlier IND appointment pops up.